-Continuing high levels of illness (staff & students) due to covid, alongside the recruitment & retention crisis has had a significant impact on the amount of 'cover' lessons experienced by students throughout the year.
+The continuing recruitment & retention crisis has had a significant impact on the amount of 'cover' lessons experienced by students throughout the year.
 Despite all efforts to minimise this for classes with higher numbers of DA students, they will have been disproportionality affected by absence and lack of quality teaching in some curriculum areas throughout the year.
+The pupil premium will continue to be used to attract highly qualified staff and retain 2 full time cover supervisors.